readwritetools/rwt-sitenav/readme.md

          menu's text and any CSS it needs.
       * Optionally, apply a `shortcut` attribute with something like `F9`, `F10`, etc. for hotkey access.
-      * And for WAI-ARIA accessibility apply a `role=navigation` attribute.
+      * For WAI-ARIA accessibility apply a `role=navigation` attribute.
-      * For simple dialog boxes, the `sourceref` may be omitted and the text of the dialog box may be slotted into the web component.
-Simply place the text directly between the `<rwt-sitenav>` and `</rwt-sitenav>` tags.
+      * For simple menus, the `sourceref` may be omitted and the menu hyperlinks may be slotted into the web component.
+Simply place the hyperlinks directly between the `<rwt-sitenav>` and `</rwt-sitenav>` tags.
 ```html
 <rwt-sitenav id=sitenav sourceref='/menu.html' shortcut=F9 role=navigation></rwt-sitenav>
 ```